cyberconnecthq/cyberconnect-docs/docs/Apis/identity.md

 * `social` Social - user's social account, like Twitter
 * `avatar` String - user's avatar url
 * `joinTime` String - the time of user's first sent transaction on the given blockchain network
-* `followerCount` ( namespace String ) Int - how many followers does the user have for the given network and namespace
+* `followerCount` Int - how many followers does the user have for the given network and namespace
-* `followingCount` ( namespace String ) Int - how many followings does the user have for the given network and namespace
+* `followingCount` Int - how many followings does the user have for the given network and namespace
-* `followings` ( namespace String, first Int, after String ) BasicInfoConnection - list of user's followings
+* `followings` BasicInfoConnection - list of user's followings
-* `followers` ( namespace String, first Int, after String ) BasicInfoConnection - list of user's followers
+* `followers` BasicInfoConnection - list of user's followers
-* `friends` ( namespace String, first Int, after String ) BasicInfoConnection - list of user's friends (mutually followed)
+* `friends` BasicInfoConnection - list of user's friends (mutually followed)

-## Field Query
+## Simple Field Query

 One of the advantages of using GraphQL is that, you can customize the query, selecting the fields based on what you need.
 For example, if you only need to query one address' ENS, you can run: